Sereg20/Task_Center/IPS_config/1 Source System Config/README.md

 ![System params](./Images/1.3.2.png "System params")

-As a result, a Source system is created and displayed in Source Systems list on the left hand side
+As a result, a Source system has been created and displayed in Source Systems list on the left hand side

 ### Step 2: Specify Properties for the Source system